scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 ## Routing Policies and Traffic Engineering

-Reduced adoption due to limited routing policy possibilities, such as a (core-)AS does not want to accept transit traffic unless it starts/ends in ASs with special properties.
-For example a GEANT AS does not want to allow transit traffic unless it originates or ends in another research AS.
+Reduced adoption due to limited routing policy possibilities, such as a (core-)AS does not want to accept transit traffic unless it starts/ends in ASes with special properties.
+For example a GEANT AS does not want to allow transit traffic unless it originates or ends in another research and education AS.

 One solution could be to add a “confirm full path”-flag to certain segments.
 If this flag is set, the full path (all segments) needs to authorized by all ASes that insist on authorizing it.
 This is obviously less scalable but may be viable for ASes that insist on such policies.
 This also allows for “secret” policies.